Phantom: A Love Story.byTamLin01©

 Ms. Price blinked.
 "Why, that's this house, dear.
 Your house."

 "Never heard of them," said Amelia.
-She was pulling up the weeds that overran the lot and Ms. Price, who had stopped by to "welcome her to the neighborhood" after the moving trucks left, sat on the low stone wall that marked the edge of the property, chatting while Amelia worked.
+She was pulling up the weeds that overran the lot, and Ms. Price had stopped by to "welcome her to the neighborhood" after the moving trucks left.

 "I'm not that kind of writer," said Amelia.
 "I write technical manuals."